 Vivian Smits is doctoral student at Grasca – graduate school in contract archaeology.

-My research evolves around the use of material archaeological heritage: its selection, its use and its relevance for contemporary society.
-With contract archaeology as a point of departure, but with the eyes of a conservator, I look into the processes that transform material culture into cultural heritage.
+Selection of archaeological finds, their use and relevance for contemporary society are currently hot topics in heritage management in Sweden.
+With contract archaeology as a point of departure, but with the eyes of the conservator, I look into the processes that transform material culture into cultural heritage in museum collections with the aim to increase the relevance of archaeological heritage for a wider public.